Michelin Guide: History

+Transition to digital publication

+The Michelin Guide ended printed copies in 2021.
+After 121 years, Michelin transitioned to digital publication and released a proprietary app.
+This allowed Michelin to distribute the guide to a larger audience at no charge.
+However, as of 2024, a handful of popular regions, France, Italy, Japan and Spain, remain in printed publication.

 Methods and layout

 Red Guides have historically listed many more restaurants than rival guides, relying on an extensive system of symbols to describe each one in as little as two lines.
 Reviews of starred restaurants also include two to three culinary specialties.
 Short summaries (2–3 lines) were added in 2002/2003 to enhance descriptions of many establishments.
 These summaries are written in the language of the country for which the guide is published (though the Spain and Portugal volume is in Spanish only) but the symbols are the same throughout all editions.

 Stars

+Michelin inspectors (reviewers) visit restaurants anonymously, and they award one, two, or three stars for those considered at least very good: